httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 As with Lists, an empty Dictionary is represented by omitting the entire field.
 This implies that fields defined as Dictionaries have a default empty value.

 Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual members by their keys, as well as whether their presence is required or optional.
-Recipients MUST ignore members whose keys that are undefined or unknown, unless the field's specification specifically disallows them.
+Recipients MUST ignore members whose keys are undefined or unknown, unless the field's specification specifically disallows them.

 When serialized as a textual HTTP field, Members are ordered as serialized and separated by a comma with optional whitespace.
 Member keys cannot contain uppercase characters.
 Keys and values are separated by "=" (without whitespace).
 For example: